pranavsa1806/chumma/README.md

 # TechVayuna

-# This repository consists of the projects,weekly tasks thathas been assigned to me.
+This repository consists of the projects,weekly tasks that has been assigned.